 To celebrate the 100th anniversary of the tonneau-shaped watch,

-In 1912, Vacheron Constantin presents its first form watch
+In 1912, Vacheron Constantin presented its first form watch.

-The celebration of this century of history now provides the Manufacture with an opportunity to redesign its Malte collection and to enrich it with four new models featuring pure, refined lines – four variations that are perfectly classic in terms of their spirit, yet eminently contemporary when it comes to their style.
+The celebration of this century of history now provides the Manufacture with an opportunity to redesign its Malte collection and enrich it with four new models featuring pure, refined lines – four perfectly classic variations in terms of their spirit eminently contemporary when it comes to their style.

-The new Malte Tourbillon, Malte small seconds and Malte Lady are complemented by an anniversary watch issued in a 100-piece limited series and symbolising this century of existence.
-The few new launches have been designed and crafted to accentuate the fact that the form watch continues to hold a place of its own – one of exclusivity, originality and sophistication – within Fine Watchmaking and to pursue its time-honoured vocation at Vacheron Constantin.
+The new Malte Tourbillon, Malte small seconds, and Malte Lady are complemented by an anniversary watch issued in a 100-piece limited series and symbolizing this century of existence.
+The few new launches have been designed and crafted to accentuate that the form watch continues to hold a place of its own – one of exclusivity, originality, and sophistication – within Fine Watchmaking and to pursue its time-honored vocation at Vacheron Constantin.

 This approach to the specific design codes of the Malte collection – which will pave the way for a complete range of interpretations over the coming years – is naturally accompanied by a reflection on mechanical horology and watchmaking craftsmanship.
-With this in mind, the Vacheron Constantin engineers and movement design engineers have developed a new tonneau-shaped movement moulding the shape of the case.
-Calibre 2795, entirely developed and crafted in-house, beats at the heart of the Malte tourbillon model and displays the brand’s proven mastery of the world of horological complications.
+With this in mind, the Vacheron Constantin engineers and movement design engineers have developed a new tonneau-shaped movement molding the case’s shape.
+Caliber 2795, entirely developed and crafted in-house, beats at the heart of the Malte tourbillon model and displays the brand’s proven mastery of the world of horological complications.

-Moreover, the Malte Tourbillon, Malte small seconds and Malte 100th Anniversary Edition are all officially approved as meeting the new criteria of the Hallmark of Geneva – an independent certification of origin as well as a label honouring the technical and aesthetic mastery of Fine Watchmaking expertise.
+Moreover, the Malte Tourbillon, Malte small seconds, and Malte 100th Anniversary Edition are all officially approved as meeting the new criteria of the Hallmark of Geneva – an independent certification of origin and a label honoring the technical and aesthetic mastery of Fine Watchmaking expertise.

-With this new Malte collection, Vacheron Constantin is paying tribute to a century filled with a wealth of tonneau-shaped creations, and celebrates its fundamental values based on classicism, elegance and technical mastery.
+With this new Malte collection, Vacheron Constantin pays tribute to a century filled with a wealth of tonneau-shaped creations.
+He celebrates its fundamental values based on classicism, elegance, and technical mastery.

 Vacheron Constantin has long since demonstrated its know-how in the field of the tourbillon movement.
-Often associated with another complications, the tourbillons from the Geneva-based manufacturer reveal remarkable know-how and undeniable audacity.
-It is in this spirit that Vacheron Constantin offers a new interpretation of this stunning complication in keeping with the classic style and elegance inherent to this anniversary collection.
+Often associated with another complication, the tourbillons from the Geneva-based manufacturer reveal remarkable know-how and undeniable audacity.
+In this spirit, Vacheron Constantin offers a new interpretation of this stunning complication in keeping with the classic style and elegance inherent to this anniversary collection.

 On a pure, restrained dial featuring pink gold hour-markers and Roman numerals for the 6 and 12 o’clock indications, the tourbillon bearing the seconds hand finds its natural place, perfectly integrated within the new and refined lines of the Malte collection.
-Its positioning at 6 o’clock calls requires slightly offsetting the axis of the hour and minute hands which thereby stand out above their beating heart.
+Its positioning at 6 o’clock calls requires slightly offsetting the hour and minute hands axis, thereby standing out above their beating heart.

 The Malte Tourbillon timepiece – the largest in the collection – has a curving 18K pink gold case measuring 38 x 48.2 mm and is fitted with a brown Mississippiensis alligator leather strap complete with Maltese cross-shaped rose gold folding clasp.

-Such an exceptional watch deserved an equally exceptional movement, and this model is duly equipped with mechanical hand-wound Calibre 2795, comprising 246 parts, beating at a frequency of 2.5 Hz (18,000 vibrations/hour) and endowed with an almost two-day power reserve.
+Such an exceptional watch deserved an equally exceptional movement.
+This model is duly equipped with mechanical hand-wound Calibre 2795, comprising 246 parts, beating at a frequency of 2.5 Hz (18,000 vibrations/hour) and endowed with an almost two-day power reserve.

 This new tonneau-shaped movement – making a perfect fit with the case – is entirely developed and crafted within the Manufacture.
-The tourbillon carriage is inspired by the brand’s signature Maltese cross, and magnificently showcases the exceptional level of finishing of each movement part, including a number of naturally hand-bevelled interior angles.
+The brand’s signature Maltese cross inspires the tourbillon carriage.
+It magnificently showcases the exceptional level of finishing of each movement part, including a number of naturally hand-beveled interior angles.

 The rounding off of the tourbillon bar, which always represents a significant technical challenge, calls for over 11 hours of manual work in order to meet the finishing criteria demanded by Vacheron Constantin.
-Rounding off consists of filing each end of the arms in order to give them a conical or semi-cylindrical shape, while respecting the limits of the centre and the heels.
-To finalise this operation, the craftsmen rub it down with stones, buffs, wooden pegs and finishing pastes in order to achieve a perfectly polished effect.
+Rounding off consists of filing each end of the arms in order to give them a conical or semi-cylindrical shape while respecting the limits of the center and the heels.
+To finalize this operation, the craftsmen rub it down with stones, buffs, wooden pegs, and finishing pastes in order to achieve a perfectly polished effect.

 The Malte Tourbillon model also meets the new criteria of the Hallmark of Geneva.
-Instated in 1886 by the Grand Council of the Republic and Canton of Geneva, the Hallmark of Geneva is a guarantee of origin, of craftsmanship, of durability and of expertise.
-This unique quality label has just undergone a fundamental transformation, since the certification no longer concerns the calibre alone, but the timepiece as a whole.
+Instated in 1886 by the Grand Council of the Republic and Canton of Geneva, the Hallmark of Geneva guarantees origin, craftsmanship, durability, and expertise.
+This unique quality label has just undergone a fundamental transformation since the certification no longer concerns the caliber alone but the timepiece as a whole.
 This new approach represents a major evolution of this independent certification that has enjoyed the longstanding support of Vacheron Constantin and which has just decided to respond more fully than ever before to the legitimate expectations of an ever more informed clientele.

 Malte small seconds

-The Malte Collection by Vacheron Constantin, distinguished by its tonneau-shaped models, has always given pride of place to an array of horological complication, encompassing regulator, tourbillon, dual time-zone, moon-phase, power-reserve, chronograph, openworked movement versions.
-A showcase of the expertise cultivated within the Manufacture, it has been enriched over the years with models that are exceptional in terms of their technical nature as well as their particularly sophisticated architecture.
-The Malte collection is now welcoming an exceptionally understated model displaying the hours, minutes and small seconds, which for horological purists represents one of the most demanding stylistic exercises.
+The Malte Collection by Vacheron Constantin, distinguished by its tonneau-shaped models, has always given pride to an array of horological complications, encompassing regulator, tourbillon, dual time-zone, moon-phase, power-reserve, chronograph, open-worked movement versions.
+A showcase of the expertise cultivated within the Manufacture has been enriched over the years with models that are exceptional in terms of their technical nature and their particularly sophisticated architecture.
+The Malte collection is now welcoming an exceptionally understated model displaying the hours, minutes, and small seconds, which for horological purists represents one of the most demanding stylistic exercises.

-The Malte small seconds was born from this wish to offer a traditional timepiece featuring a simplicity equalled only by the refinement of its harmonious curves.
+The Malte small seconds was born from this wish to offer a traditional timepiece featuring a simplicity equaled only by the refinement of its harmonious curves.
 It comes in an 18K pink gold case measuring 36.7 x 47.6 mm.
-The hour-markers and the 12 and 6 o’clock Roman numerals, also in pink gold, have been redesigned so as to smoothly follow the new curve that has been given to the tonneau-shaped case.
-The hour and minute hands, as well as the small seconds at 6 o’clock, are all driven by the Vacheron Constantin 4400 AS movement.
-Acknowledged for the care devoted to ensuring its reliability and for its exceptional level of finishing, it bears the Hallmark of Geneva, the symbol of horological expertise and excellence.
+The hour-markers and the 12 and 6 o’clock Roman numerals, also in pink gold, have been redesigned to follow the new curve given to the tonneau-shaped case smoothly.
+The hour and minute hands and the small seconds at 6 o’clock are all driven by the Vacheron Constantin 4400 AS movement.
+Acknowledged for the care devoted to ensuring its reliability and its exceptional level of finishing, it bears the Hallmark of Geneva, the symbol of horological expertise and excellence.
 The new Malte small seconds model is fitted with a strap in brown Mississippiensis alligator leather, complete with a Malte cross-shaped pink gold buckle.

-The Malte small seconds also meets the new Hallmark of Geneva criteria.
-Instated in 1886 by the Grand Council of the Republic and Canton of Geneva, the Hallmark of Geneva is a guarantee of origin, of craftsmanship, of durability and of expertise.
-This unique quality label has just undergone a fundamental transformation, since the certification no longer concerns the calibre alone, but the timepiece as a whole.
+The Malte small seconds also meet the new Hallmark of Geneva criteria.
+Instated in 1886 by the Grand Council of the Republic and Canton of Geneva, the Hallmark of Geneva guarantees origin, craftsmanship, durability, and expertise.
+This unique quality label has just undergone a fundamental transformation since the certification no longer concerns the caliber alone but the timepiece as a whole.
 This new approach represents a major evolution of this independent certification that has enjoyed the longstanding support of Vacheron Constantin and which has just decided to respond more fully than ever before to the legitimate expectations of an ever more informed clientele.

 With the Malte Lady, Vacheron Constantin wished to pay tribute to all those with a preference for diminutively sized watches, who are thus treated to the Malte Lady featuring a curving 28.3 x 38.7 mm pink gold case housing a quartz movement, Calibre 1202.
-Hour-markers along with Roman numerals for the 6 and 12 o’clock indications elegantly accentuate the diamond setting around the bezel, creating a striking contrast between horological classicism and a jewellery sparkle.
-This elegant and refined gemset watch comes with two strap versions in Mississippiensis alligator leather or satin.
+Along with Roman numerals for the 6 and 12 o’clock indications, Hour-markers elegantly accentuate the diamond setting around the bezel, creating a striking contrast between horological classicism and a jewelry sparkle.
+This elegant and refined gem-set watch comes with two strap versions in Mississippiensis alligator leather or satin.

 Malte 100th Anniversary Edition